 “Protecting horses has been central to the ASPCA’s mission since our founding more than 150 years ago, and through this new program we are rededicating ourselves to developing innovative ideas and partnerships to promote the bond between horses and humans and improve the welfare of equines in the United States,” said Dr. Weiss, vice president of ASPCA Equine Welfare.
 “The opportunities for impact are tremendous, and we look forward to deepening our collaboration with equine rescues, advocates, and horse industry professionals to provide life-changing options for horses and their owners.”

-In her new position, Dr. Weiss will oversee the strategic direction of the ASPCA Equine Welfare program, which is part of the ASPCA’s Anti-Cruelty Group and includes the organization’s participation in The Right Horse Initiative, a collective of industry professionals and equine welfare advocates working together to improve the lives of horses in transition by increasing training opportunities for horses and promoting adoption as the preferred method for acquiring a horse.
+In her new position, Dr. Weiss will oversee the strategic direction of the ASPCA Equine Welfare program, which is part of the ASPCA’s Anti-Cruelty Group and includes the organization’s participation in The Right Horse Initiative, a collective of industry professionals and equine welfare advocates working together to improve the lives of horses in transition by increasing training opportunities for horses and promoting adoption as a preferred method for acquiring a horse.
 The ASPCA is also collaborating with veterinarians and global animal health company Zoetis on a pilot project that provides access to vital veterinary care and increases the likelihood horses can remain in their current homes.

 The ASPCA’s efforts to ensure equines have good welfare also include supporting humane legislation and advocacy, field rescue, and targeted equine grants.
 In 2016, the ASPCA awarded over $1 million in equine grants to assist 171 horse rescues across the country.
 The grant funding supported several areas of equine welfare including emergency hay relief grants, safety net programs, and reducing the suffering of homeless or neglected equines, as well as the Rescuing Racers Initiative and the annual Help a Horse Day contest.